zh250/RevokeSuspiciousCerts/Shared/Certificates/README.md

   * Self-signed CA certificates that have high risk of being used for attack.
   * CA certificates that have low risk of being used for attack.
 * Low
-  * All other certificates from the Greater China
+  * All other certificates from some suspicious organizations

 ### Human Readable Certificates Details
 * [Severity.High.md](Severity.High.md)